tenant_settings.flowIrEnabled defaults to true. The flag

 After Create & Open Editor, you land on/data/flow-pipelines/<id>/edit.

-The shell has three resizable panes plus a top bar and a bottom strip:
+The shell has two resizable panes plus a top bar and a bottom strip:

 3. Add transforms + validation